Back to blog

 CSS

-Here is the full setup:
+This is the full setup I used:

 @view-transition {